-iPad vs. iPad Pro: Which Apple iPad should I choose?
+iPad vs. iPad Pro: Which Apple tablet should you get?

 With tablets getting faster and more powerful, replacing your home computer with an iPad is no longer a far-fetched idea.
 In fact, with four different iPads in the current lineup, Apple is doubling down on this trend.
 If you’re weighing your options, keep reading, and we’ll break down the difference between two of those iPads: the current 7th-generation iPad and the latest iPad Pro.